 When it comes to Her Majesty’s traditional Christmas celebrations at her Norfolk home Sandringham, the housekeeping staff chosen to keep the royal estate spick and span must pass a rather bizarre test.

-In Channel 5’s documentary, Inside Sandringham: Holidaying with the Queen, royal recruitment expert, Tracey Waterman, has revealed exactly how she hand picks the best possible members of staff to work within the festive estate.
+In last year's Channel 5 documentary, Inside Sandringham: Holidaying with the Queen, royal recruitment expert, Tracey Waterman, has revealed exactly how she hand picks the best possible members of staff to work within the festive estate.